Disclaimer: I do not own Naruto.

 -His eyes snap open as a quick flex of his arms propels five kunai out from each of his sleeves.
 He catches all ten, arcs his arms back and throws with tremendous force.
 They glint and whistle through the air and strike the mid-section of the dummy causing it to shake slightly.

 One doesn't hit hard enough and clatters to the dirt.
-The crowd gasps before erupting into wild applause for Sasuke who stands with a lightly winded demeanor.
+The crowd gasps before erupting into wild applause for Sasuke who stands with a lightly winded demeanour.
 He doesn't hear the applause; all his attention is on that one kunai on the ground that spoiled what should have been a perfect score.

 'Settle for nothing less than perfection, Sasuke-kun.
 Otherwise, how can you ever hope to reach mylevel?'